-The terms and conditions of this Agreement are binding on both Parties.
+The terms and conditions of this Agreement are binding on both Parties, and govern only during the term of this ILA, and upon expiration each party reserves all of its rights pertaining to the subject matter contained herein.
 Each party represents and warrants it has the authority and has undertaken all actions necessary to authorize this as a binding agreement.